-From a Victorian perspective, this project is expected to generate 124 additional jobs during the construction phase and 11 jobs during operations phase.
-It is expected to generate \$21 million in value added across Victoria during the construction phase, and \$1 million per year during operations phase.
+From a Victorian perspective, this project is expected to generate 230 additional jobs during the construction phase and between 10 and 14 jobs during operations phase.
+It is also expected to generate \$32 million in value added across Victoria during the construction phase, and over \$1 million per year during the operations phase.

-The impacts to the Victorian economy are different to the impacts to the Bass Coast economy (outlined above) as the attracted intrastate tourism expenditures are transfers of within the
+The impacts to the Victorian economy are different to the impacts to the Bass Coast economy (outlined above), as the attracted intrastate tourism expenditures are considered transfers within the Victorian economy, not additional economic activity.